Mental Health Counselor Salary and Career Outlook

 Job Outlook for Mental Health Counselors

-Employment is expected to grow 23% from 2016 to 2026.
+According to the BLS, employment is expected to grow 17% from 2024 to 2034.
 The combination of increased public awareness surrounding mental health and a high rate of occupational burnout will keep demand for careers in counseling high.

-Most master’s degree programs for mental health counseling include the state licensure requirements in specializations like substance abuse and behavioral disorder counseling.
-Therefore, entering the field with a comprehensive mental health education background will likely increase employment opportunities and earning potential.
+Most master’s degree programs in mental health counseling include state licensure requirements for specializations such as substance abuse and behavioral disorder counseling.
+Therefore, entering the field with a comprehensive background in mental health education will likely increase employment opportunities and earning potential.